-Bruins Wrap: Boston Pulls Off Thrilling 6-4 Victory Over Penguins
+NESN

 The B’s found themselves on the penalty kill midway through the first after David Krejci was whistled for tripping, landing him in the box for two minutes.
 But some impressive saves by Halak helped stave off Pens’ power play, which entered Monday’s contest ranked 24th in the NHL.

-Meanwhile, Brad Marchand and David Pastrnak continued to excel.
-Marchand potted his ninth goal of the season off a quick feed from Pasternak with less than seven minutes left in the period, extending their point streaks to 13 and 12 games apiece, respectively.
+Meanwhile, Marchand and Pastrnak continued to excel.
+Marchand potted his ninth goal of the season off a quick feed from Pasternak with less than seven minutes left in the period, extending their point streaks to 13 and 12 games apiece.

 The Black and Gold found themselves on the man-advantage late in the first after Letang was called for slashing Marchand with just 1:56 on the clock, but failed to capitalize.
 Boston took a 2-0 lead into the second.